 - Davar Khoshnevisan (University of Utah) — Founders Lecture

-- Mateusz Kwaśnicki (Wrocław University of Science and Technology, Poland)
+- Mateusz Kwaśnicki (Wrocław University of Science and Technology)

 - Simon Tavaré (Columbia University)